TitleCardMaker/TitleCardMaker/docs/user_guide/fonts.md

     Say the Font in question does not have the character `Á` - TCM will look for a "common" replacement; then `á`; and finally an `A` or `a` character.

+[^1]:
-[^1]: Technical term for analyzing some text by loading it into a "fake" temporary image of _just_ text and taking measurements of the image space required to display the text.
+    Technical term for analyzing some text by loading it into a "fake" temporary image of _just_ text and taking measurements of the image space required to display the text.
+[^2]:
+    Because of this analysis, it is recommended to perform the Font analysis _after_ you have already assigned the Font to your desired Template(s), Series, or Episodes(s).